uhi22/foccci/README.md

 ## Footprints in Schematic

-- changed the 100nF to 1206 for easy handsoldering
+- changed the 100nF to 1206 for easy handsoldering (and back to 0805 for some, to safe space)
 - changed the 10µF to 1210
 - changed other 0603 Cs to 0805
-- changed L and Rs to 1206
+- changed L and Rs to 1206 (and the beads back to 0805)